sartura/replica/docs/QUICKSTART.md

 ## Supported targets

 A list of currently supported targets and additional instructions for hardware preparation are available in the [`../targets/README.md` document](../targets/README.md).

+## After installation

+After installation devices are accesible via the serial console.

+The default system login is `root` with password `replica`.